yoyo-san/step-npm-install/README.md

 # npm-install step

-Executes the `npm install` command with leveraging the wercker cache mechanism to improve installation time.
+Executes the `npm install` command with leveraging the wercker cache mechanism to improve installation time (optional).

-If `npm install` fails, it will be retried three times before failing.
+If `npm install` fails, it will be retried three times before failing, and optionally the cache will be cleared in between.

 ## Options

-### options
-- type: string
-- optional: true
-- description: Passed through to npm install
-- example: `options: browserify`
+- `clear-cache-on-failed` (optional, default: `true`) If npm fails, clear the cache before trying again.
+- `use-cache` (optional, default: `true`) Use the npm cache.
+- `options` (optional) Allow for passing arbitrary arguments to npm.

 ## Example